newrelic/infra-integrations-sdk/README.md

 [GoDocWidget]: https://godoc.org/github.com/newrelic/infra-integrations-sdk?status.svg

-New Relic Infrastructure, provided by New Relic, Inc (http://www.newrelic.com), offers flexible, dynamic server monitoring.
-We provide an SDK for creating an integration for reporting custom host and server data, including metric, event, and inventory (system state) data.
-That data will be findable and usable in New Relic Infrastructure and in New Relic Insights.
-You can find the complete documentation of the SDK on [our docs site](https://docs.newrelic.com/docs/intro-infrastructure-integration-sdk).
+[New Relic Infrastructure](https://docs.newrelic.com/docs/infrastructure), provided by [New Relic, Inc](http://www.newrelic.com), offers flexible, dynamic server monitoring, including [integrations](https://docs.newrelic.com/docs/integrations/new-relic-integrations/get-started/introduction-infrastructure-integrations) for many popular services.

+If our [on-host integrations](https://docs.newrelic.com/docs/integrations/host-integrations/getting-started/introduction-host-integrations) don't meet your needs, we provide two options for creating your own on-host integration:

+* Our [Flex integration tool](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/flex-integration-tool-build-your-own-integration): a simple way to report custom metrics by creating a configuration file that defines what data will be reported.
+This is recommended for most use cases.
+* Our Integrations SDK: a more robust solution.
+We give you access to the complete set of tools we use to build our integrations and report all [Infrastructure integration data types](https://docs.newrelic.com/docs/integrations/new-relic-integrations/get-started/introduction-infrastructure-integrations#data-types).

-This Go package helps take the complexity out of building an Infrastructure Integration by providing a set of useful GO functions and data structures.
-For instance, some common use cases like reading values from command-line arguments or environment variables, initializing a structure with all the necessary fields for an Integration defined by our SDK or generating and printing a JSON to stdout, are covered and simplified by this package.
+The Integrations SDK helps take the complexity out of building an integration by providing a set of useful Go language functions and data structures.
+For instance, some common use cases like reading values from command-line arguments or environment variables, initializing a structure with all the necessary fields for an integration defined by our SDK or generating and printing a JSON to stdout, are covered and simplified by this package.

 If you want to know more or you need specific documentation about the structures and functions provided by this package, you can take a look at the official package documentation in godoc.org (see below).

 ## Getting Started